N.Korea fires missile, artillery near border as South imposes sanctions | Law-Order

 South Korea's National Security Council (NSC) condemned the North for escalating tensions, calling its moves a violation of a 2018 bilateral military pact that bans "hostile acts" in the border area.
 Seoul imposed its first unilateral sanctions against Pyongyang in nearly five years, blacklisting 15 North Korean individuals and 16 institutions involved in missile development.

-Yoon's spokesman said that his government respects inter-Korean agreements, and that scrapping the 2018 military pact hinges on Pyongyang's behaviour.
-North Korea's military issued a statement via state media KCNA early on Friday saying that it took "strong military countermeasures," over South Korea's artillery fire on Thursday.
+Yoon's spokesman said that his government respected inter-Korean agreements, and that scrapping the 2018 military pact hinged on Pyongyang's behaviour.
+North Korea's military issued a statement via state media KCNA early on Friday saying that it took "strong military countermeasures", over artillery fire by South Korea on Thursday.

 South Korea's NSC said the firing was a "regular, legitimate" exercise.
-The incidents came after KCNA said leader Kim Jong Un oversaw the launch of two long-range strategic cruise missiles on Wednesday to confirm the reliability of nuclear-capable weapons deployed to military units.
+The incidents came after North Korea's state news agency KCNA said leader Kim Jong Un oversaw the launch of two long-range strategic cruise missiles on Wednesday to confirm the reliability of nuclear-capable weapons deployed to military units.

 FLARING TENSION South Korea's JCS said the latest missile was launched at 1:49 a.m. on Friday (1449 Thursday GMT) from the Sunan area near North Korea's capital, Pyongyang, and flew about 700 km (435 miles) to an altitude of 50 km at a speed of Mach 6.

-Japan's coast guard also reported the launch, which was at least the 41st ballistic missile test by the North this year.
-The North fired some 280 artillery shells into the sea off its east and west coasts from around 5 p.m.
+Japan's coastguard also reported the launch, which was at least the 41st ballistic missile test by the North this year.
+The North fired some 390 artillery shells into the sea off its east and west coasts for two hours from 5 p.m.
 (0800 GMT), just hours after shooting another 170 rounds near the maritime border, the JCS said.

 The 16 entities blacklisted include rocket industry and naval transport agencies, as well as trading, construction and electronic firms.
 They aided the North's weapons programmes and helped evade international sanctions by conducting research or supplying finance and materials through overseas workers, smuggling and ship operations, the ministries said.

-The General Staff of the North's Korean People's Army (KPA) accused the South of taking "provocative action" with the artillery fire, which lasted about 10 hours.
+The General Staff of the North's Korean People's Army (KPA) accused the South of taking "provocative action" with Thursday's artillery fire, that lasted about 10 hours.
 "The KPA sends a stern warning to the South Korean military inciting military tension in the frontline area with reckless action," its spokesman said, according to KCNA.

 The flaring tension revived fears in South Korea of a potential provocation by the North.
 Although there were no signs of panic among South Koreans, a Gallup poll released on Friday showed more than 70% of respondents said North Korea's missile tests threatened peace, the highest since the North's sixth nuclear test in 2017.